 Osteoarthritis can be a painful limiter to the activities you love.
 It can even prevent you from doing some of the exercises that will reduce pain.
-There are exercises that are beneficial without causing pain or discomfort, however, along with dietary changes that can also reduce inflammation.
+However, there are exercises that are beneficial, without causing pain or discomfort.
+These exercises, along with dietary changes, can also reduce inflammation.

 Today’s question comes from 61-year old Cheryl, who writes,